 The life and career of Terrence Alli embodies both the glory and the tragedy that often lurk not far from one another in the world of boxing.
 He was an exciting, eccentric and socially-conscious fighter who rose from a childhood of bitter poverty in a Third World country most ESPN viewers couldn’t place on a map, to become the world’s top super lightweight contender.
-And yet today, as he approaches his 57th birthday, Alli is a humble farmer back in his home-village in Guyana with little to show for the nearly two decades in which he was an international boxing celebrity.
+And yet today, as he approaches his 57th birthday, Alli is a humble farmer back in his native Guyana with little to show for the nearly two decades in which he was an international boxing celebrity.
 Perhaps sadder still, by all accounts he feels he has been forsaken by the country that he always proudly represented with such patriotic vigour, even when he had to go abroad to advance his career.

 Terrence Alli was born on June 26, 1960 in Linden, a bauxite mining town, during the most turbulent era in Guyana’s modern history.
 One of fourteen children, Alli knew what it was like to go without meals when times were tough.
 In the early 1960s, widespread racial violence erupted between the countries black and South Asian communities, in large part fueled by a disastrous CIA intervention ostensibly designed to prevent Guyana from following Cuba on the road to communism.
 1964 was the beginning of the 21-year reign of Forbes Burnham, who tried to radically transform the country through a controversial programme he called “co-operative socialism,” partially inspired by North Korea.
 In fact, Alli himself was a graduate of the Burnham Agricultural Institute, one of many institutions intended to forge a new economic order based on cooperatives.